Jane Shaw (Scottish author): Career

 Instead of teaching, Shaw took her first job at the Times Book Club in London.
 She was then offered a job at William Collins, Sons, where the editor of children's books, Jocelyn Oliver, recognized her talent and encouraged her to write a story.
 The result was her first book, Breton Holiday, published in 1939.
 Her house in Dulwich was bombed in World War II and she moved in with friends in Bath and Kent.
 She continued to write through wartime disruption and the births of two children: a further three books appeared during the war.
 After the war, several of her short stories were adapted for broadcasting on BBC's Children's Hour.

 The family move to Johannesburg in 1952 lay behind Venture to South Africa, telling of the upheaval a British family faces moving overseas.
 In Johannesburg, she worked at the Children's Book Shop and continued writing books and short stories.
 Her popular "Susan" series of books has the title character staying in London and having adventures with her cousins, while her parents live in Africa.

 Shaw's books became collectibles after she stopped writing in 1970; some were reissued after her death.

 Personal life

 In 1938, Jean Shaw married Robert Evans, an accountant, whom she had known since childhood.
 They set up home in Dulwich Village, London.
-The Evans had two children: Margaret Jane (born 1942) and Ian (born 1944).
+The Evans had two children.
 In 1952 her husband was offered an accountancy position in Johannesburg, and the family moved there.

 In 1978, after Robert Evans's retirement, the family returned to Scotland, setting up home on the Isle of Arran, which had been a favourite holiday destination in her childhood.
 Her husband died 1987.
-Jean Evans died in 2000 after a short illness, two weeks before her 90th birthday.
+Jean Evans died in 2000 after a short illness, at age 89.
 She was buried beside her husband, at the Shiskine cemetery on Arran.
 Her literary and business papers, including manuscripts of unpublished works, are archived in the National Library of Scotland.